Early Childhood Education (AAS)(Plan Code: ECEECAPT)

-Academic Plans, known as programs, include a overview description and a summary of program requirements.
-You can search the online catalog via the the Academic Plan links on the right for a desired program or a specific course information.
+Academic Plans, known as programs, include an overview description and a summary of program requirements.
+You can search the online catalog via the Academic Plan links on the right for a desired program or a specific course information.

 |General Education Requirements|

 |ECE 135||Partnerships With Families In Early Care & Educ||3|

 and Learning Experiences for Young Children II Lab